Nwebb03/CS450StockPrediction/README.md

 - fillWordLists: Fills the validGuesses and validSolutions lists from external files.
 - setToList: Converts set of words to list of valid words.
 - setHiddenWord: Randomly selects a secret word from validSolutions list.
-- playGame: Plays the Wordle game, allowing the player to make guesses and optionally use the AI for assistance.
+- displayGraphs: Plots a graph of Letter frequencies in guesses and a graph of average number of guesses.

 ### wordleSolver.py